2023 Best Value Industrial Engineering Schools in the New England Region

 Top 10 Best Industrial Engineering Schools

-The average tuition and fees for an out-of-state undergraduate student at Fairfield U are $52,870 a year.
+Out-of-state tuition fees for undergraduate students at Fairfield U are $52,870 per year.

 Fairfield U also claimed a spot on our Best Industrial Engineering Schools in the New England Region list.
 It’s in the top 15% of all schools in this category.

-Full Industrial Engineering at Fairfield University Report
+Full Industrial Engineering at University of New Haven Report

 Out-of-state tuition fees for undergraduate students at Northeastern are $57,592 per year.
 On average, IE graduates from Northeastern take out $27,000 in student loans while working on their degree.

-Read full report on Industrial Engineering at Northeastern University
+Full Industrial Engineering at Northeastern University Report

 Full Industrial Engineering at University of Massachusetts Amherst Report

 You’ll be in good company if you decide to attend University of Connecticut.
 It ranked #5 on our 2023 Best Value Industrial Engineering Schools in the New England Region list.
-UCONN is a fairly large public school located in the suburb of Storrs.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Out-of-state tuition fees for undergraduate students at UCONN are $41,192 per year.
 The average amount in student loans that IE majors at UCONN take out is $20,763.

-Western New England University landed the #6 spot in the 2023 rankings for the best value industrial engineering programs.
-Located in the city of Springfield, Western New England is a private not-for-profit college with a small student population.
+Western New England University came in at #6 in this year’s edition of the Best Value Industrial Engineering Schools in the New England Region ranking.
+Located in the medium-sized city of Springfield, Western New England is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at WPI are $55,531 a year.
 After completing their degree, IE graduates from WPI carry an average student debtload of $26,501.